 And then there are the postcards and handwritten notes on yellow paper, aka yellow letters in the industry, that show up in your mailbox or tucked in the front door of your house.
 Which sounds kind of weird, doesn’t it?
 Getting a personal note from a stranger that is offering to buy your house for cash?

 Surely you’ve seen some or all of these tactics.
 And it’s highly likely that you’ve wondered “Why do they think my house is UGLY? or How can anyone afford to pay cash for my house? or Oh My Gosh – what a scam!
-No one wants to buy my old house for cash!
+Why would they want to buy my house for cash!